New Child Tax Credit Monthly Advance Payments Now in Progress.

 The IRS announced that the Child Tax Credit Advance that passed as part of ARPA would start on July 15th.
-It is estimated that 88% of children in the U.S. are eligible.
+Special Portal By The IRS is now live.

 TL;DR - How the program works;

-- The payments will be made on the 15th of each month unless the 15th falls on a weekend or holiday.
+- The payments are sent on the 15th of each month unless the 15th falls on a weekend or holiday.

-- Payment will begin July 15th until December 15th.
+- Payment was already processed for July and August and will continue until December 15th.

 - If the IRS has your bank information on file, you'll get the money via direct deposit.
 Otherwise, you'll be getting the payment via check or debit card.

 - $300 per month per child under the age of 6 and $250 per month per child between ages 6 to 17.